messente/messente-api-node/docs/DeliveryReportApi.md

 basicAuth.password = 'YOUR PASSWORD';

 var apiInstance = new MessenteApi.DeliveryReportApi();
-var omnimessageId = "omnimessageId_example"; // String | UUID of the Omnimessage to for which the delivery report is to be retrieved var callback = function(error, data, response) {
+var omnimessageId = "omnimessageId_example"; // String | UUID of the omnimessage to for which the delivery report is to be retrieved var callback = function(error, data, response) {
   if (error) {
     console.error(error);